 A U.S. Holder generally will not recognize any income, gain or loss upon conversion of a note into shares of our common stock (other than with respect to cash in lieu of a fractional share or cash received in cash settlement upon conversion).
 U.S. Holder's aggregate tax basis in the shares of common stock received on conversion of a note will be the same as such holder's aggregate tax basis in the note at the time of conversion, reduced by any basis allocable to a fractional share interest for which the U.S. Holder received cash, and the holding period for such shares received on conversion will generally include the holding period of the note converted.
 However, the fair market value of shares of common stock received which are attributable to accrued interest will be taxable as ordinary interest income, the U.S. Holder's tax basis in such shares generally will equal the amount of such accrued interest included in income, and the holding period for such shares will begin on the day after the conversion.
-The U.S. Holder will recognize gain or loss for U.S. federal income tax purposes upon the receipt of cash in lieu of a fractional share.
+The U.S. Holder will recognize gain or loss for U.S. federal income tax purposes upon the receipt of cash in lieu of a fractional share of common stock in an amount equal to the difference between the amount of cash received and the holder's adjusted tax basis in the fractional share.
 This gain or loss should be capital gain or loss and should be taxable as described under "-Sale, Exchange, Redemption or Other Disposition of the Notes" above.